null-circle/Portfolio/README.md

     * 1 - Python - Summer Olympic Games.ipynb: This is a Python Jupyter notebook containing the principle Pandas analysis.
     * 2 - SQL - Summer Olympic Games.sql: This is a replication of the same analysis using only SQL.

+* __Github Developer Programming Languages and Technologies__: This is a study of the most popular languages and technologies of Github developers, based on the top 1000 starred repositories.
+The data is in a very wide and somewhat awkward format, so this is a little exercise in transformation.
+    * 1 - Python - Github Developer Programming Languages and Technologies.ipynb: This is a Python Jupyter notebook containing the principle Pandas analysis.

 ## Contact Details

 Email: mark.thomas.richards@outlook.com